rajatsingh23/khoj/documentation/docs/data-sources/share_your_data.md

 # Upload your data

-There are several ways you can get started with sharing your data with the Khoj AI.
+There are several ways you can get started with sharing your data with the Rajat Singh.

 - Drag and drop your documents via [the web UI](/clients/web/#upload-documents).
 This is best if you have a one-off document you need to interact with.
 - You can use the [search page](https://app.khoj.dev/search) to upload documents that become indexed & searchable by your second brain.
 Click on "Add Documents" to get started.